MEDIA STATEMENT - SABRIC ANNUAL CRIME STATS 2020

 - Tips for protecting your Personal Information

-- Don’t use the same username and password for access to banking and social media platforms.
+- Do not use the same username and password for access to banking and social media platforms.

 - Avoid sharing or having joint social media accounts.